 A very small number of people in KSA hold this kind of Iqama.
 Those who intend to do business in the Kingdom of Saudi Arabia write businessman as a profession in their iqama application to get this business iqama.

 However, getting this Iqama also requires SAGIA registration.
-SAGIA is the Saudi Arabian General Investment Authority which is responsible for offering new investment opportunities to attract businesses and investors alike to Saudi Arabia and help advance its economic diversification agenda.
+SAGIA is the Saudi Arabian General Investment Authority responsible for offering new investment opportunities to attract businesses and investors to Saudi Arabia and help advance its economic diversification agenda.

 This type of Iqama also entitles the beholder to buy property in Saudi Arabia.

-Recommended: What To Do If Your Saudi Iqama Gets Lost
+Recommended: What To Do If You Lost Your Saudi Iqama

 7- Special Privileged Iqama or Green Card

-Although it was previously unfathomable to obtain Saudi Citizenship, the Saudi government has now introduced the Special Privilege Iqama or Green card that allows foreign nationals to get a residents status in KSA.
+Although it was previously unfathomable to obtain Saudi Citizenship, the Saudi government has now introduced the Special Privilege Iqama or Green card that allows foreign nationals to get a resident status in KSA.

 The prerequisites to apply for a Saudi Green Card include a valid passport, a lack of a criminal record, current legal status in the kingdom, a health record stating they are free of any contagious disease, and an age of at least 21.

-This visa comes with a considerable set of privileges, including a permanent family visa, sponsoring domestic help, and buying property.
-Moreover, Saudi Green Cardholders have the free reign to work in any organization without the hassle of transferring sponsorships.
+This visa has many privileges, including a permanent family visa, sponsoring domestic help, and buying property.
+Moreover, Saudi Green Cardholders can work in any organization without the hassle of transferring sponsorships.